William Contreras Player Props: Brewers vs. Cardinals

 - The Cardinals pitching staff was last in MLB with a collective 7.4 strikeouts per nine innings last season.

-- The Cardinals will send Flaherty (1-0) to the mound to make his second start of the season.
+- The Cardinals are sending Montgomery (1-0) to the mound to make his second start of the season.

-- His last time out was on Saturday against the Toronto Blue Jays, when the righty went five scoreless innings without giving up a hit.
+- His last time out was on Sunday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.